MetaMask/snap-institutional-wallet/README.md

 ## Testing

-The custodial snap supports any of the custodians previously supported by MetaMask Institutional.
+The institutional snap supports any of the custodians previously supported by MetaMask Institutional.
 The easiest way to test the snap is to run this repo and use the local companion site to test it with the local dev custodian.

 It should also function with Neptune Custody which has a UI located at https://neptune-custody-ui.dev.metamask-institutional.io/